 As part of a US$50-million contract Geodis Wilson will manage the transport of 16 lock gates, each weighing more than 4,000 tons, for Panama Canal expansion project.
 An initial vessel, carrying four of the gates will depart from Italy in February 2013 and will be followed by a further three shipments throughout the year.
 The project is scheduled for completion in December 2013.
 The new gates are part of the large-scale expansion plan by the Panama Canal Authority that is designed to double

-Stolt-Nielsen Limited reported unaudited results for the first quarter ended February 28, 2013.
-Net profit attributable to SNL shareholders in the first quarter was $1.5 million, with revenue of $519.4 million, compared with $18.2 million, with revenue of $510.9 million, respectively, in the fourth quarter of 2012.
-Highlights for the first quarter of 2013, compared with the fourth quarter of 2012, were:
+Stolt-Nielsen Limited today reported unaudited results for the fourth quarter ended November 30, 2016.
+Net profit attributable to shareholders in the fourth quarter was $22.8 million, with revenue of $463.0 million, compared with a net profit of $22.2 million, with revenue of $474